-^{}Students must complete any two of the elective courses.
+\Students must complete any two of the elective courses.

-AHCP 5301 Current Concepts in Healthcare (3:3:0:0:0) This course discusses topical issues that pertain to healthcare.
+AHCP 5301 Current Concepts in Healthcare (3:3:0,0) This course discusses topical issues that pertain to healthcare.
 These may include, but are not limited to, the delivery and financing of healthcare, technological advances in healthcare, consumer-important issues in healthcare, recent advances in the diagnosis, prevention, and treatment of disease, and legal issues related to healthcare.
 The course is conducted in a seminar format, with the instructor and students providing current material for discussion.
 Prior to enrolling in this course, the student is expected to have a firm foundation in the subject of healthcare delivery in the United States.
 Recommended prerequisite: AHCP 5306 Healthcare Delivery System.
 No textbook is required.

-AHCP 5302 Medical Sociology (3:3:0:0:0) This course provides an introduction to central topics in the sociology of medicine, health, and illness.
+AHCP 5302 Medical Sociology (3:3:0,0) This course provides an introduction to central topics in the sociology of medicine, health, and illness.
 Topics include but are not limited to: epidemiology, history of medicine in the West, public health, the social stratification of illness, the medical profession, and health care provision, access and delivery.
 In exploring these topics, emphasis will be placed on how socio-economic factors such as age, gender, ethnicity, race, and financial status affect health care.
 ISBN: 978-0-205-82883-8

-AHCP 5303 Research Methods (3:3:0:0:0) This course provides the basic statistical and methodological principles underlying clinical and theoretical research, research design, and techniques for conducting appropriate literature reviews.
+AHCP 5303 Research Methods (3:3:0,0) This course provides the basic statistical and methodological principles underlying clinical and theoretical research, research design, and techniques for conducting appropriate literature reviews.
 Students will critically evaluate measurement systems, interpretations of findings, and methodologies applied within the literature.
 ISBN: 978-0-07-159034-1

-AHCP 5305 Leadership in Healthcare Organizations (3:3:0:0:0) The emphasis of this course is on understanding the fundamentals of leadership as it applies to leading allied health personnel in healthcare organizations.
-A heavy emphasis is placed on understanding the seminal concepts of leadership as it applies to organizational behavior and theory in practice.
-Several leadership, personality and ability-job-fit diagnostic tests are given to students to discern natural leadership tendencies.
-These competencies and skills are later applied to case studies in leading and managing change in organizations.
-Measurement of leadership performance is evaluated.
-ISBN: 978-0763-7815-14
+AHCP 5305 Leadership & Ethics in the Health Professions (3:3:0,0) The emphasis of this course is on understanding the fundamentals of leadership and ethics as it applies to leading personnel in health professionals.
+A heavy emphasis is placed on understanding the seminal concepts of leadership and ethics as it applies to organizational behavior and theory in practice within the health professions.
+Several leadership, personality and ability-job-fit diagnostics tests are given to students to discern natural leadership tendencies for decision making.
+These tests also support the creation of a personal ethical framework.
+These competencies and skills are later applied to case studies and practical excercise.
+Measurment of leadership perfomance and ethical outcomes are evaluated.
+ISBN: 13:9781284026887

-AHCP 5306 Healthcare Delivery System (3:3:0:0:0) This course provides the student with the basic understanding of the local and international origins, evolution, and trends in institutional and non-traditional healthcare delivery.
+AHCP 5306 Healthcare Delivery System (3:3:0,0) This course provides the student with the basic understanding of the local and international origins, evolution, and trends in institutional and non-traditional healthcare delivery.
 Hospitals, ambulatory care organizations, managed care organizations, integrated delivery systems, and other models are discussed in detail.
 Additionally, various practitioners' roles in the delivery of care within the different models are addressed.
-ISBN: 978-0-8261-2096-0
+ISBN: 978-1-56793-338-3

-AHCP 5307 Practice Management I (3:3:0:0:0) This course discusses managerial principles, operations, and functions within healthcare delivery systems.
+AHCP 5307 Practice Management I (3:3:0,0) This course discusses managerial principles, operations, and functions within healthcare delivery systems.
 Examination will focus on issues such as organizational design, operational measurement, and stakeholder management.
 Topics include theories of leadership, management, customer service, and negotiation.
-ISBN: 978-1567932584
+ISBN: 978-0-7637-9086-8

-AHCP 5308 Practice Management II (3:3:0:0:0) The course includes personnel management, organizational behavior, and operational issues within healthcare delivery systems.
+AHCP 5308 Practice Management II (3:3:0,0) The course includes personnel management, organizational behavior, and operational issues within healthcare delivery systems.
 Examination will focus on individual, interpersonal, and group management, employment law, selection, discipline, motivation, staffing, productivity and team building.
 Prerequisite: This class may only be taken in the students last term in the program.
-ISBN: 978-1567932348
+ISBN: 13:978-1-56793-357-4